Cipscis/base-project/README.md

 Assets such as CSS and JavaScript are contained in `/app/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

 The `/app/assets/js` folder contains a `src` folder and a `dist` folder.
 Any JavaScript or TypeScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `/app/assets/js/src/main.ts`.
+By default, eslint is configured to look for a single entry point at `/app/assets/js/src/main.ts`.

 ### Backend assets